Date: 22 October 2013. Dratted Dishes.

 containers of cleanser back under the sink.

-Just because you've spent perfectly good
+Just because you have spent perfectly good

 money for